 We rely on a number of third party relationships to provide high-quality video, audio and text content in order to make our websites more attractive to users and advertisers.
 Most of our arrangements with content providers are short-term and may be terminated at the convenience of the other party.
 Most content providers have increased the fees they charge us for their content.
 This trend could increase our costs and operating expenses and could adversely affect our ability to obtain content at an economically acceptable cost.
-We have also entered into exclusive agreements with some of our video content providers.
-If we are not able to renew our exclusive deals or video content become exclusive to our competitors, our attractiveness to users will be severely impaired.
+We have also entered into exclusive agreements with some of our video content providers, our attractiveness to users will be severely impaired.
 Except for the exclusive content, much of the third party content provided to our websites is also available from other sources or may be provided to other Internet companies.
 If other Internet companies present the same or similar content in a superior manner, it would adversely affect our visitor traffic.